dinpixels/AseScale/README.md

 # AseScale
 Automates export of Aseprite files in different scales.
-It currently supports `.png` format, and exports from x2 to x10 scales only.
+Supports `PNG` and `GIF` formats, and exports from x1 to x10 scales.

 ![preview of 'on start' and 'running' app](/preview.png)